Thank you for your response

 CBDT has decided to auto close e-submission time to seven days prior to the Time Barring (TB) date, if any.
-In case there is no TB date, and if there is a violation by the assessee, the Income Tax authority can close the e-submission whenever the compliance time is over or when final order is under preparation to avoid last minute submissions.The Income Tax authority retains the option to re-enable the e-submission date if required.
+In case there is no TB date, and if there is a violation by the assessee, the Income Tax authority can close the e-submission whenever the compliance time is over or when the final order is under preparation to avoid last minute submissions.The Income Tax authority retains the option to re-enable the e-submission date if required.

 Talking about the the new system’s use in the financial year 2017-18, a senior I-T officer added, “The CBDT had run a pilot project in this regard sometime back which has paved the way for this absolutely new regime where the taxman and the taxpayer do not have an interface.
 A majority of tax dealings with the taxpayer in new financial year (2017-18) will be done through the new system.”

 The taxpayer still gets an option to use the new e-proceeding system, or go about it manually.In line with the new paper-less system, the notification also throws light on the e-proceeding system’s procedure.
-Upon closure or completion of any proceeding under this procedure, the final order, letter or document will be delivered to the assessee under e-proceeding tab in the e-filing website of the department.
+Upon closure or completion of any proceeding under this procedure, the final order, letter or document will be delivered to the assessee under the e-proceeding tab in the e-filing website of the department.